The five main SEND Tribunal appeal routes

 - A clear written statement of the outcome you want — the Tribunal needs to know what you are asking for

-- Copies of all existing reports and assessments — request anything from the LA you do not already have
+- Copies of all existing reports and assessments — request anything from the local authority you do not already have

-- A draft of your initial grounds of appeal — why the LA's decision is wrong in law or on the evidence
+- A draft of your initial grounds of appeal — how you challenge the decision on the statutory test and the evidence

 - A note of which professional witnesses you may want to call — a private EP, SALT, or paediatrician